-On June 20, 2025, Texas House Bill 1481 took effect.
-This bill banned all use of personal communication devices in school, including phones, smartwatches, and laptops.
-This law has affected every school in Texas and has impacted every student, teacher, and administrator in how they function in school.
+On June 20, 2025, Texas House Bill 1481 took effect, banning all use of personal communication devices in school, including phones, smartwatches, and laptops.
+This law affected every school in Texas and has impacted every student, teacher, and administrator in how they function in school.
 Now, students are unable to use their phones during school hours, even during passing periods and lunch.
 Teachers must be stricter with monitoring students, and administrators have to enforce the new law with stern consequences.

-Before House Bill 1481 took effect, students were allowed to use their phones during lunch and passing periods, but now, any phone usage is banned on campus, no matter the time.
-Junior Lily Sexton isn’t as sociable during leisure hours because of the complete phone ban.
+Before House Bill 1481 took effect, Mansfield ISD allowed students to use their phones during lunch and passing periods, but now, any phone usage is banned on campus, during school hours.
+Junior Lily Sexton has noticed her classmates talking to each other more in class.

-Students aren’t the only ones noticing the social affects of the phone ban.
+Students are not the only ones noticing the social affects of the phone ban.
 Assistant Principal Derek Odelusi has found himself talking with students more in the hallways.

 Social life isn’t the only thing the phone ban has affected.
 The new law is more strict than MISD’s past phone policy, so students are unable to use their phones in school for any reason, even if it is academic.
 Senior Brendon Box is inconvenienced by this law, especially in his extracurriculars.